rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 \end{aligned}
 $$

-Witnesses combine the same way, so an opening of a sum can be assembled from openings of the parts.
+An opening of a sum can therefore be assembled from openings of the parts.
 This is what lets later protocols take a random linear combination of many committed polynomials and open the combination once instead of opening each one, and it is also how PolyCommitPed is built out of two commitments under different generators.

 ### Batch opening